simplyequipped/portalmessenger/README.md

 The *Network* view is dynamic and will update automatically as stations are heard.
 Stations are shown in order of time since last heard.
 The *Aging (minutes)* setting is used to set how long after begin heard a station will be displayed in the list.

-#### Conversation
-When a station is selected, the user will navigate to the *Conversation* view.
-This view displays the station's presence indicator, callsign, and time since last heard.
-An outgoing message is entered in the text field near the bottom of the view.
-Select the *Send* button to send the message.

-Selecting the vertical ellipsis menu icon in the upper right corner of the view displays a list of pre-formatted JS8Call command messages.
-Selecting a command from the list will insert the pre-formatted command text in the outgoing message field.
-Text in square brackets is replaced with applicable information.
-For example, the following text is inserted in the outgoing message field when the command *Query Callsign* is selected: ` QUERY CALL [callsign]` where [callsign] is replaced with the callsign to be queried.

-Selecting the back (left arrow) icon in the upper right corner of the view navigates back to the *Stations* view.

 #### Propagation
-The *Propagation* view displays a map centered on the local station's grid square (or Washington D.C., USA if no grid square is configured).
-Heard station data is analyzed to determine the median SNR for each "heard" grid square over a 30 minute period.
+The *Propagation* view displays a map centered on the local station's grid square (or Washington D.C.
+USA if no grid square is configured).
+Heard station data is analyzed to determine the median SNR for each "heard" grid square over a 60 minute period.
 This data is displayed as a heat map to indicate an approximation of current propagation conditions relative to the local station.
 The heat map is updated with the latest heard station data each time the view is loaded, or every 5 minutes while the view is active.

 #### Settings
 The *Settings* view displays a list of application settings: